Chart Color Schemes

 Garbutt - West End has shown very soft population growth performance across periods assessed by AreaSearch

-Garbutt - West End's population is approximately 6,633 as of November 2025.
-From the 2021 Census, which reported a population of 6,273 people, there has been an increase of 360 individuals (5.7%).
-This growth can be inferred from the estimated resident population of 6,603 in June 2024 and the addition of 100 validated new addresses since the Census date.
-The population density is around 389 persons per square kilometer.
-Overseas migration contributed approximately 53.5% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Garbutt - West End's population was around 6,633 as of November 2025, based on AreaSearch's analysis.
+This figure reflects an increase of 360 people since the 2021 Census, which reported a population of 6,273 people.
+The growth is inferred from the estimated resident population of 6,603 in June 2024 and an additional 100 validated new addresses since the Census date.
+This results in a density ratio of 389 persons per square kilometer.
+Garbutt - West End's growth rate of 5.7% since the census is within 1.2 percentage points of the SA4 region's growth rate of 6.9%.
+Population growth was primarily driven by overseas migration, contributing approximately 53.5% of overall population gains during recent periods.

-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-According to these projections, Garbutt - West End's population is expected to decline by 506 persons by 2041.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so proportional growth weightings from the ABS Greater Capital Region projections are applied for each age cohort.
+According to projections, Garbutt - West End's population is expected to decline by 506 persons by 2041.
 However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to expand by 125 people.

 Frequently Asked Questions - Population